chrispl89/library_management_system/README.md

 Component-specific guidelines in each subfolder's README

+## Note:
-**Note:** Current focus is on Django implementation.
-GUI components are experimental.
+Current focus is frontend.
+GUI components are experimental, but will probably be developed in the future.